BogdanCatalin-Iacob/Food-Fiesta/README.md

     - I created a new js function (totalTime()) to get cook_time and prep_time values from the form and set the addition of them to the form's total_time value

+- On the Create Recipe form, when user added new ingredient or new preparation step, they were displayed as duplicated values
+    - I made the ingredients[] and stepsList{} global variables and cleared the displayed text before iterate through them

 ***
 ## Deployment